macmarrum/rumar/README.md

 2. Download [rumar.py](https://raw.githubusercontent.com/macmarrum/rumar/main/src/rumar.py)
 3. Download [rumar.toml](https://raw.githubusercontent.com/macmarrum/rumar/main/examples/rumar.toml) to the same directory as `rumar.py`
 4. Edit `rumar.toml` and adapt it to your needs – see [settings details](#settings-details)
-5. Open a terminal (e.g. Windows PowerShell) and change to the directory containing `rumar.py`
+5. Open a console/terminal (e.g. Windows PowerShell) and change to the directory containing `rumar.py`
-6. If your installed Python version is below 3.11, run `python -m pip install tomli` to install the module [tomli](https://pypi.org/project/tomli/), if not yet installed
+6. If your installed Python version is below 3.11, run `python -m pip install tomli` to install the module [tomli](https://pypi.org/project/tomli/), if not yet done
-7. Run `python rumar.py list-profiles`; you should see your profile name printed in the console
+7. Run `python rumar.py list-profiles` → you should see your profile name(s) printed in the console
-8. Run `python rumar.py create --profile "My Documents"` to create a backup of the profile "My Documents"
+8. Run `python rumar.py create --profile "My Documents"` to create a backup using the profile "My Documents"
 9. Add this command to Task Scheduler or cron, to be run at an interval or each day/night

 ### How to sweep old backups